Filters Filters — Do I Need to Wash Pool Filter Sand? Complete Guide

 4. Run the pump - Start your pool pump and backwash until sight glass shows clear water

-5. Switch to rinse - Turn off pump, switch to rinse, restart pump
+5. Switch to rinse - Turn off the pump, set the valve to RINSE, then restart the pump

 Choosing the Right Sand